This post contains affiliate links. Read full disclaimer here.

-When I finished listening to this book, I gathered up my neat little collection of parenting and Montessori books that were either half-read or completely untouched and happily dropped them off at the Goodwill.
+When I finished listening to this book, I gathered up my neat little collection of parenting and Montessori books that were either half-read or completely untouched and happily donated them.
 I didn’t need the guilt anymore.

 Oh Crap!
 I Have a Toddler is divided into two parts: The Parent Part of the Book and The Kid Part of the Book.
 While The Kid Part of the Book provided useful information, the part focusing on the parent was exactly what I needed.

 “As new as your little one is to the world, you’re that new as a parent.”